 In Germany, while I am not a big fan of sauerkraut, I love Schweinshaxe (the pork knuckle) and oh so many kinds of Wurst (Sausages).
 Besides, potato pancakes, roasted almonds, pancakes, and currywurst are some of the popular choices among locals.

 In Czech, a must-try snack is Trdelník.
 It is a Transylvanian traditional pastry that could be seen now everywhere in Prague.
 It is a traditional Slovak rolled pastry and they are served warm topped with a dusting of sugar, nuts, or cinnamon.
 In terms of flavor, it tastes like a doughnut because of its coating, yet the pastry is chewy on the inside because it was roasted, not fired.
-In terms of recipes, it sounds like crepe because there is a lot of the menu.
-You could put ice cream or fruits in the of the cone, topped with chocolate sauce, nuts, syrup, caramel, the list goes on.
+In terms of recipes, it sounds like crepe because there is a lot on the menu.
+You could put ice cream or fruits in of the cone, topped with chocolate sauce, nuts, syrup, caramel, the list goes on.

-The Goulasle soup in Budapest was a surprise.
+The Hungarian Goulash in Budapest was a surprise.
 Goulash is a stew of meat and vegetables usually seasoned with paprika and other spices.
 Originating from medieval Hungary, goulash is a popular meal predominantly eaten in Central Europe but also in other parts of Europe.
 In the Christmas markets, they serve the soup in a giant bread bowl. it really makes you warm when you are walking in the December cold.

 For dessert, I personally love the Kaiserschmarren à la Sacher in Vienna – it is a shredded pancake that takes its name from the Austrian emperor Franz Joseph, and the pancakes are topped with plum sauce (sometimes berries).
 A simple, homey, and heart-warming food.